jlehtine/ai-chatter/README.md

   default is `https://api.openai.com/v1/images/generations`
   URL of the OpenAI image generation API.

+- `IMAGE_PROMPT_TRANSLATION`
+  JSON string value, e.g. `"Something\nlike\nthis"`, default is unset
+  This property can be used to translate image requests using chat completion before they are sent to the image generation API.
+If set, the value must be a JSON string value and it must contain string `<image prompt>` which will be replaced by the original image prompt.
+This value is then sent to the chat completion API and its response is used as input to image generation API.
+A typical use case would be to translate image prompts to English for a better response.

 - `LOG_GOOGLE_CHAT`
   `true` or `false`, default is `false`
   Whether to log requests received from and responses returned to Google Chat.